openframeworks/ofSite/_documentation/utils/ofLog.markdown

 _inlined_description: _

+Define flexible stream operator.

+This allows the
-catch the << ostream function pointers such as std::endl and std::hex
+pointers such as std::endl and std::hex.

+Parameters:
+func A function pointer that takes a std::ostream as an argument.
+Returns: A reference to itself.